corybrunson/ordr/README.md

 articles](https://www.barcelonagse.eu/research/publications/all?author=Michael%20Greenacre)
 by Michael Greenacre.
-Thomas Lin Pedersen’s [**tidygraph**](https://github.com/thomasp85/tidygraph) sequel to **ggraph** finally induced the shift from simply generating scatterplots to upstream handling and manipulating ordination data.
+Thomas Lin Pedersen’s [**tidygraph**](https://github.com/thomasp85/tidygraph) sequel to **ggraph** finally induced the shift from the downstream generation scatterplots to the upstream handling and manipulating ordination models.

 [1] The term *ordination* is most prevalent among ecologists; to my knowledge, no catch-all term is in common use outside ecology.